stevekerrick/GraphqlToTsql/docs/documentation.md

 ### Calculated Set example 1: Product.sellers

-Let's map a field on `ProductEntity` to find all the sellers that have ever sold the product.
+Let's map a field on `ProductEntity` to show all the sellers that have ever sold the product.
 Here is a trimmed-down mapping for the `ProductEntity`.
 The `CalculatedSet` mapping for `sellers` appears at the bottom.